 This vegetable antipasti platter uses simple, straightforward techniques to not only preserve eggplant, wild mushrooms, and slow-roasted tomatoes, but to concentrate and intensify their flavors.

-How to serve this vegetable antipasti plate
+How can I serve this vegetable antipasti plate?

 These Italian-style mushrooms, eggplant, and tomatoes are delicious served as an antipasti plate with plenty of rustic bread for dipping in the seasoned oil.
 To make a more substantial grazing board you could add some good marinated olives, a few chunks of Parmesan, a fresh mozzarella or burrata cheese and/or slices of cured Italian meats.
 These vegetables also work brilliantly as an ingredient in a host of recipes, from salads to pasta dishes, or do as I do and just spoon them straight onto some bread rubbed with garlic to enjoy as a sneaky snack.